jeremytammik/tbc/a/1933_revittemplates.md

 Roman [Nice3point](https://github.com/Nice3point) made
 huge contributions to RevitLookup in the past few months.

-He would now appreciate your feedback on [update 1.7.0](https://github.com/Nice3point/RevitTemplates/discussions/19) of another of his projects, [RevitTemplates](https://github.com/Nice3point/RevitTemplates):
+Today, on this shortest day of the year (up here in the northern hemisphere), he would appreciate your feedback on [update 1.7.0](https://github.com/Nice3point/RevitTemplates/discussions/19) of another of his projects, [RevitTemplates](https://github.com/Nice3point/RevitTemplates):